 The wearing of masks by staff and face coverings by the public will play a role in preventing the spread of infection so that patients and visitors can attend practices without fear of contamination.
 It will also reduce the risk of a whole team within a practice being required to self-isolate should one member contract COVID-19.

-Free PPE is available for all primary care staff, until at least the end of June 2021.
+Free PPE is available for all primary care staff.
 Orders should be placed via the PPE portal.

 All those carrying out face-to-face consultations should have appropriate PPE.
 No face-to-face consultation should take place with potentially COVID-infected patients if there is no adequate PPE.